Elijah-Dangerfield/BarbrasBook/README.md

 ## Things of note
 The main recycler view contains a swipe down to refresh feature  <br />
-You wont regret sending Barbra a heart of the article fragment
+You wont regret sending Barbra a heart in the article fragment

 # THANKS :)